 Most of your money goes toward interest during the first years of your loan.
 As your loan matures, more of your payment goes toward principal and less of it goes toward interest.

 This doesn’t mean that your mortgage payments get smaller as time goes on – amortization schedules are structured so that you pay the same amount each month.
 In other words, the principal and interest are just distributed differently as time goes on.

-In order to calculate the amount of interest paid each month, your interest rate is divided by 12 before being multiplied by your current mortgage balance.
+To calculate the amount of interest paid each month, your interest rate is divided by 12 before being multiplied by your current mortgage balance.
 This will give you the interest in the current month of your term.
-After that, the principal is added when they figure out how much of your balance needs to be paid off in that particular month in order to pay off your loan by the end of the term.
+After that, the principal is added when they figure out how much of your balance needs to be paid in that particular month in order to pay off your loan by the end of the term.

 Mortgage Amortization Schedule Example

-Even if you understand what amortization is, it can be complicated to think about it in terms of dollars and cents.
+Even if you understand what amortization is, it can be complicated to think about in terms of dollars and cents.
 Let’s work through an example to illustrate the amortization process.

 Let’s say you take out a 30-year mortgage with a $200,000 principal and a fixed 4% interest rate.
-Your lender tells you that your monthly payment is $954.83 before taxes and insurance, but where does that money actually go?
+Your lender tells you that your monthly payment is $954.83 before taxes and homeowners insurance, but where does that money actually go?
 In the first month, your payment goes almost entirely toward interest: $665.71 goes toward interest and only $288.16 goes toward principal.

 Every month, this process repeats itself and you pay less and less toward interest.
 By the time you pay off the loan, you will have paid your original $200,000 loan as well as $143,738.99 in interest.